VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 are implementing the CQRS pattern without ES.**

-> *Developer #1*: If we were using event sourcing it would be easy to use
+> *Developer #1*: If we were using event sourcing, it would be easy to use
 > a TDD approach when we are creating our domain objects.
 The input to the
 > test would be a command (that perhaps originated in the UI), and we
 > could then test that the domain object fires the expected events.